TroelsMortensen/PizzaReviewer/README.md

 # PizzaReviewer

-This repository is used for a video tutorial
+This repository is used for a git intro video tutorial